MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_01_virtual_networks.md

 ### Setup a peer relationship between the virtual networks

-1.Setting up a peer relationship between the two virtual networks will allow traffic to flow in both directions between the **app-vnet** and **shared-services-vnet** virtual networks.
+1. Setting up a peer relationship between the two virtual networks will allow traffic to flow in both directions between the **app-vnet** and **shared-services-vnet** virtual networks.
 1. In the Portal in the RG1 resource group view.
 Click on the **"app-vnet"** virtual network.
 1. On the **app-vnet** context menu on the left hand side of the portal scroll down and click on **peerings**
 1. In the **app-vnet** peerings pane, click **+ Add**.
-1- fill out the form using the values in the following table:
+1. fill out the form using the values in the following table:

     | Property | Value    |
     |:---------|:---------|